Knowing how to buy the right website design packages is an important key to business growth

 The creative director at Story Collaborative, Amy Alexander, says it this way, "design solves content's problem."
 The purpose of design is to deliver messaging and it is the messaging that should drive whatever design presents.
 In essence, design works for messaging, and should be judged based upon whether the message gets through.
 When design is the primary driver, it can actually interfere with the effectiveness of the website.

-Website Design Packages should probably be called, Digital Messaging Packages because that is the real difference between a website that actually works and one that doesn't.
+Website Packages should probably be called, Digital Messaging Packages because messaging is the real difference between a website that actually works and one that doesn't.
 What gets included in a web package and the focus of services will determine whether the end result mostly satisfies the desire for a better look, or actually works to reach customers.

 Pitfalls resulting from a design-first approach